Welcome to our FAQ. If you do not find your questions asnwered, please contact us.

 How does it work at Cinder Belle Cattery?

-Deposit is currently open to all for our 2020 breeding program.
+Deposit is currently closed for our 2021 breeding program.
+Wait time goes into summer of 2022.

 The cost of deposit is 200 USD.
-Deposit customers have priority choosing their favorite kitten.
-We will announce on this website and social media after kittens are born.
-Kittens are open for reservation to deposit customer between 2-4 weeks old according to the order deposit was received.
+Deposit customers have priority choosing their favorite kittens.
+Kittens are open for reservation to deposit customer between 3-4 weeks old according to the order deposit was received.
+They are held for deposit customers for at least 2 weeks.
 If at any given time we have kittens older than 6 weeks old but not reserved by a deposit customer, we will open those kittens up for reservation with 30% reservation fee.

 All paid customers are welcomed to visit the cattery to choose their kittens or make reservation online.
-We provide update from our nursery with photos and videos starting week 4.
+We try to provide weekly update from our nursery with photos and videos starting week 4.

 I have paid a deposit/reservation for a kitten, but changed my mind.
 Can I get my money back?